 Instant texting just like your phone.
 It won’t happen.
 They are simply not that fast.

 Works from anywhere.
 They don’t.
 Poor sky view severely limits performance.
 In a vehicle or aircraft, the device must be in the windshield and oriented correctly to work properly.
-In a building, expect poor to non-existent reliability.
+In a building, expect reduced or even non-existent functionality.

 Either one of these devices would be a good choice.
 They are not the same, but considering their main functions, sending and receiving messages and distress signalling, they each do their jobs well.